 Google Sheets works wonders with Tableau Public because it allows for Tableau Public to read data from Google Sheets once per day.
 This enables everyone the capability to use an online cloud data source to update their Tableau Desktop dashboards.

-Error explained, If you begin connecting to a Google Sheet in Tableau Desktop >10mb, you will see various popups, depending on your operating system, explaining an error has occurred with Google Sheets.
+If you begin connecting to a Google Sheet in Tableau Desktop >10mb, you will see various popups, depending on your operating system, explaining an error has occurred with Google Sheets.

 Unable to complete action The Google Sheets service reported an unrecognized error when processing this request.
 This file is too large to be exported.